 Today brings us reviews of two more chocolates from Starbucks, their Caramel Macchiato, and Caffe Mocha Truffles.
 I gave the Chai Truffles a meh review last time, but I had coupons, so I went ahead and bought more to try.

-The truffles are billed as “marvelous milk chocolate [enveloping] caramel centers infused with our Espresso Roast coffee.”
+First up, the Caramel Macchiato Truffles are billed as “marvelous milk chocolate [enveloping] caramel centers infused with our Espresso Roast coffee.”
 Out of the box, they smelled overwhelmingly sweet and looked perfectly molded.
-A cross section reveals a fairly thick milk chocolate coating covering a smooth truffle center.
+A cross-section reveals a fairly thick milk chocolate coating covering a smooth truffle center.

 The smooth truffle center was cloyingly sweet, and I didn’t get any caramel notes because the sweetness was so overwhelming.
 The milk chocolate coating also overwhelmed the truffle filling.
 There was a slight bitterness to the finish – I guess that was the coffee part?
 An O.